cchitsiang/awesome-stars/topics.md

 ## awesome

+- [jordan-cutler/path-to-senior-engineer-handbook](https://github.com/jordan-cutler/path-to-senior-engineer-handbook) - All the resources you need to get to Senior Engineer and beyond
 - [eon01/awesome-chatgpt](https://github.com/eon01/awesome-chatgpt) - 🧠 A curated list of awesome ChatGPT resources, including libraries, SDKs, APIs, and more. 🌟 Please consider supporting this project by giving it a star.
 - [keon/awesome-nlp](https://github.com/keon/awesome-nlp) - :book: A curated list of resources dedicated to Natural Language Processing (NLP)
 - [Cyanhall/awesome-react](https://github.com/Cyanhall/awesome-react) - Better Awesome React List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit